Contact us by email:

 CMIzapper Technology for your Mac repair business

 All our items ship by registered (tracked) mail.
-Shipping cost is included in the price.
+Shipping cost is included in the price, except to the USA (shipping to the USA is added at checkout).
+We ship from the Netherlands.
+We ship world wide.

 CMIzapper Medusa